 I have a friend who likes to read and is interested in history.
 She is kind, helpful and organized.
 What’s more likely – is she a Doctor or a Librarian?
-Most people associate her characteristics with Librarians, but they’re wrong.
-There are 5-20 times more Doctors than Librarians, so she’s far more likely to be a bookish Doctor.
-In choosing Librarian, based on the ‘memes’ of that profession, we’re committing what Kahneman calls ‘base rate neglect’.
+Most people associate her characteristics with being a Librarian, but they’re wrong.
+There are 5-20 times more Doctors than Librarians, so she’s far more likely to be a particularly bookish Doctor.
+In choosing the label of Librarian, based on the ‘memes’ of that profession, we’re committing what behavioral economist Daniel Kahneman calls ‘base rate neglect’.
+We saw this happen at a certain stage of the pandemic, with claims that most of the people dying of COVID were vaccinated.
+In a population where the vast majority of people were vaccinated, that’s completely to be expected.
+Most of us are biased in this way, weighing the information right in front of us rather than making an estimation of relative proportions.

-We can’t get through our day without generalizations – it’d be like navigating without a map.
+Of course we have to make these kinds of generalizations just to get through our day.
+If we stopped and waited for enough information to make every decision, it’d be like navigating by measuring every square inch of a trail, instead of just using a map.
 “A map is not the territory” as Korzybski says, but “if correct, it has a similar structure to the territory, which accounts for its usefulness”.
-When memes get divorced from reality, they cease being useful.
-Feynman wrote of Cargo Cults – islanders saw airplanes deliver supplies during the war, so they “arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head like headphones and bars of bamboo sticking out like antennas” – they’re doing all the right things, but no airplanes land.
+Most of the time our generalizations don’t fail us: our guesses are good enough to get by.
+When memes get divorced from reality, we risk context collapse and a rapid decline in usefulness.
+If all of your information is arrived at by analogy (i.e. borrowing someone’s map), and you never do your own calculations from first principles, you risk getting it spectacularly wrong.
+Physicist Richard Feynman wrote of Cargo Cults – islanders saw airplanes deliver supplies during the war, so they “arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head like headphones and bars of bamboo sticking out like antennas” – they’re doing all the right things, but no airplanes land.

 Base rate neglect and why do we fall for it?